365-day return policy

 Skeleton see-through watches and pocket watches are usually expensive because of the type of movement they have.
 Creating an automatic mechanical skeleton watch costs more than one with quartz movement.

+What happens if your automatic watch stops?
 You can’t wear your wristwatch forever.
 What happens if an automatic watch stops?
 Automatic watches need to be self-wound (by your movement) or manually wound to charge their power reserve.
 Without it, they will unwind and stop working once the reserve is depleted – somewhere between 36 and 48 hours.

 It’s not dangerous to let an automatic skeleton watch unwind.
 Letting it use up its power reserve will not damage the movement.
 If you’re concerned with accuracy, keeping it wound is the way to go.
 Use an automatic watch winder when you’re not wearing it or wind it manually every day.